 Once, we were close to the Grand Canyon, listening to a ghost story on the radio, when the car died on what had to be the darkest ride we had ever been on.

 I remember birthdays and holidays with much joy.

 Memories of last words and many goodbyes have been the norm.

 If you have memories, you have an amazing family.

-The car only lasts about two years or so.
+The car only lasted about two years.

-She was replaced with a different model, but an amazing family can never be replaced.
+However, an amazing family can never be replaced.

 Appreciate them since not everyone has one.

 Are there any other signs you have a fantastic family that we should add?

 Let us know your thoughts in the comment section below.